-Individuals who suffer from chronic kidney disease are at risk for excessive levels of phosphorus and potassium in the blood, which can result in complications such as loss of bone density and irregular heart function.
+Individuals who have chronic kidney disease are at risk for excessive levels of phosphorus and potassium in the blood, which can result in complications such as loss of bone density and irregular heart function.
 To prevent this, these individuals need to follow a strict diet and eliminate foods high in potassium and phosphorus.
 Almost all fruits and vegetables are low in phosphorus, but they vary widely in their potassium content.
 Identifying the best low-potassium, low-phosphorus fruits and vegetables will keep your diet consistent.

 Understanding which factors qualify a food as "low potassium" or "low phosphorus" is the first step toward identifying compliant choices.
 Foods low in potassium are those that have less than 150 milligrams of potassium per serving.
 Foods low in phosphorus are those that have less than 110 milligrams of phosphorus per serving.
 Most patients with CKD need to consume foods low in phosphorus and potassium.
 If your doctor says it is OK, however, you could eat foods that have moderate amounts of phosphorus and potassium.
 It is also important to pay attention to serving sizes, as excessive amounts of low-potassium or low-phosphorus foods can add up to higher levels than you intended to consume.